-I’ve written, edited or produced for The Christian Science Monitor, NPR’s “The Takeaway,” TimeOut New York, Harper’s, Wired and many other media outlets—and led an award-winning community newspaper on the West Side of Manhattan called Chelsea Now.
+As a journalist I’ve written, edited or produced for The Christian Science Monitor, NPR’s “The Takeaway,” TimeOut New York, Harper’s, Wired and many other media outlets—and led an award-winning community newspaper on the West Side of Manhattan called Chelsea Now.
 My communications work includes stints with FEMA, V-Day Men and Rutgers University–Newark.
-I excel at crafting editorial strategy in both journalism and communications contexts.

-As both a writer and editor, I’ve produced stories on politics, immigration, labor, affordable housing, real estate, education, race/ethnicity, LGBT issues, science, arts/culture, human rights and the environment.
-I also shoot images for many of his stories, along with photo essays.
+Along the way I’ve produced stories on politics, immigration, labor, affordable housing, real estate, education, race/ethnicity, LGBT issues, science, arts/culture, human rights and the environment.
+I also shoot images for many of my stories, along with photo essays.
 Read Full Bio >

 WATER TOWERS OF NYC